joshhus/blockchain-sw-25/console-ocp-about.md

 The world is moving too fast to keep doing things the old way.
 Go to cloud dot IBM dot com today and check out the IBM blockchain platform.

-The {{site.data.keyword.blockchainfull}} Platform 2.5 enables a consortium of organizations to easily build and join a blockchain network [on-prem](#x4561212){: term}, or on any private, public, or hybrid multicloud that uses Kubernetes.
-Customers can deploy their nodes on the cloud platform of their choice and connect to any {{site.data.keyword.blockchainfull_notm}} Platform network, whether it is deployed on your own Kubernetes cluster or with the {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
-The {{site.data.keyword.blockchainfull_notm}} Platform 2.5 leverages Hyperledger Fabric v1.4.7 and v2.x and supports deployment on multiple Kubernetes distributions.
-{:shortdesc}

-{{site.data.keyword.blockchainfull_notm}} Platform is based on Hyperledger Fabric v1.4.7 and v2.x and is {{site.data.keyword.IBM_notm}}'s commercial distribution of Hyperledger Fabric.
-A key benefit of the platform is that {{site.data.keyword.IBM_notm}} tests the open source code for security vulnerabilities daily and provides 24x7x365 support with SLAs appropriate for production environments.

 ## What {{site.data.keyword.blockchainfull_notm}} Platform 2.5 offers
 {: #console-ocp-about-offers}